 Both monofilament floss and multifilament floss are sold in differing thicknesses, and this is where most dental patients would benefit from finding the size that fits.
 Since you should not have to snap the floss between your teeth, find the thickness that allows you to gently floss.

 Dental tape is nylon floss in the shape of a wide, flat ribbon.
-Many Henderson, Tell City, IN, and Hartford residents find that dental tape is the easiest floss to get between their teeth.
+Many Philpot, Tell City, IN, and Hartford residents find that dental tape is the easiest floss to get between their teeth.

 For those of you with braces or appliances put in by your Owensboro area orthodontist, there are also flosses designed to be used with these devices.
 Make sure to discuss flossing with your orthodontist because you don’t want to break this valuable habit just because you’re having your teeth straightened!